MatthVeron/VAST_wiki/Specifying-covariates.md

   strata.limits=example$strata.limits, bias.correct=FALSE, fine_scale=TRUE ) #, ObsModel=c(1,0) )

 # Define formula.
 In this case I'm demonstrating how to use a basis-spline with
-# three degrees of freedom to model a nonlinear effect of log-transformed bottom depth.
+# three degrees of freedom to model a nonlinear effect of log-transformed bottom depth,
+# based on example developed by Nicholas Ducharme-Barth.
 formula = ~ bs( log(BOT_DEPTH), knots=3, intercept=FALSE)

 # set Year = NA to treat all covariates as "static" (not changing among years)